svenfuchs/simple_states/README.md

 it from the states list.
 I.e. for an event `start` it will check the states list for a state `started` and use it.
 If it can not find a target state this way then it will raise an exception.

+By default SimpleStates will assum `:created` as an initial state.
+You can overwrite this using:

+    self.initial_state :something

+So with the example above something the following would work:

+    foo = Foo.new

+    foo.state            # :created
+    foo.created?         # true
+    foo.was_created?     # true
+    foo.state?(:created) # true

+    foo.start            # checks Foo#startable? and then calls Foo#start

+    foo.state            # :started
+    foo.started?         # true
+    foo.started_at       # Time.now
+    foo.created?         # false
+    foo.was_created?     # true

+    foo.finish           # just performs state logic as there's no Foo#finish

+    foo.state            # :finished
+    foo.finished?        # true
+    foo.finished_at      # Time.now
+    foo.was_created?     # true
+    foo.was_started?     # true